datacamp-content-public/Application-Introduction-to-TensorFlow-API-in-Python/chapter1.md

 ---

-## Understanding Basics of TensorFlow
+## Introduction to TensorFlow API in Python

 ```yaml
 type: VideoExercise